ashuttl/ashuttl.github.io/_posts/2015-02-14-the-new-york-times-redesigns-the-magazine-again.md

 type: post
 layout: post
 ---
 A few years ago, I was dismayed by one of The Times’s periodic reboots of the Magazine (the one, I believe, that made it smaller and ditched the too-thin-for-that-paper but lovely Stempely Garamond).
-I wrote the below.
+I wrote them the below.

 > To the Editor:
 >